 TCL and Python scripts are a great way of speeding up efficiency in Nuke workflows.
-We asked Nuke expert Josh Parks to cover some of the quick-and-easy Nuke scripts he uses to focus on imagery and leave setting adjustments out of the picture.
+We asked Nuke expert Josh Parks to cover some of the quick-and-easy Nuke scripts he uses to focus on imagery rather than settings.

 Want to learn more from Josh?
 Head to the end of the blog for more Nuke efficiency training resources.

 1. Quickly set all Switch nodes to the same setting